-On September 7th, 2015, nationally recognized activist Richard Propes heads out on his 26th Annual Tenderness Tour.
-This year's event includes a 62-mile wheelchair ride across the full-length of the Cardinal Greenway from Marion, Indiana to Richmond, Indiana along with community service days in Marion, Muncie, Randolph County, and Richmond, Indiana.
+On September 7th, 2015, nationally recognized activist Richard Propes headed out on his 26th Annual Tenderness Tour.
+This year's event included a 62-mile wheelchair ride across the full-length of the Cardinal Greenway from Marion, Indiana to Richmond, Indiana along with community service days in Marion, Muncie, Randolph County, and Richmond, Indiana.

-All proceeds from the 2015 Tenderness Tour will benefit Arc of Indiana's Erskine Green Training Institute.
+All proceeds from the 2015 Tenderness Tour went to Arc of Indiana's Erskine Green Training Institute.

 The Arc strives to empower people and inspire change in many ways , including expanding employment opportunities for people with disabilities.
 We not only advocate for change, we are working to be part of that change by developing the Erskine Green Training Institute and the nation’s first teaching hotel – the Courtyard Muncie at Horizon Convention Center.